GMC Health Cases

 The clinicians that the doctor is asked to see are referred to as Health Assessors or Health Examiners.
 These clinicians must abide by a code of conduct for health assessors: Standards for Health Examiners (GMC).
 An assessment should not be feared by a doctor going through the process.

 A doctor who refuses to undergo a health assessment and adhere to a suitable and proportionate treatment plan may be at risk of being suspended from practice (by an Interim Orders Tribunal (IOT)) until the doctor complies with the recommendations of the clinicians and the requirements imposed by the GMC.
+[A doctor may appeal an IOT decision relating to health matters.
+By way of example, in the case of OTTO IJSSELMUIDEN v GENERAL MEDICAL COUNCIL EWHC 1199 (Admin), the appeal court declined to interfere with an interim order that had been imposed on a doctor who had declined to undergo a health assessment.
+The court made further observations that any ‘new evidence’ should first have been adduced at an IOT hearing.
+(April 2018)]

 The GMC Interim Orders Tribunal may make it a condition of practice that the doctor remains abstinent from alcohol or drugs, or that the doctor complies with a programme of treatment or medication, if the doctor is to remain in practice.
 See, also, our Doctors and Misuse of Alcohol page, and our Doctors and Misuse of Drugs page.